mainmatter/mainmatter.com/_posts/2019-08-01-design-workflow-naming-in-design-files.md

 ---
-title: 'Design Workflow: Naming in design files'
+title: 'Design Workflow: Naming things in design files'
+description: 'Use predefined prefixes when naming layers to make things easier for you and your colleagues.
+Samples included.'
 author: 'Florian Pichler'
 github: pichfl
 twitter: pichfl